Math-Vov13/MagicalRooms/README.md

 ## Why this project ?
 This project was developed in 5 days and was initially created to learn basics of **<u>ReactJS</u>** But you know, I love challenges.
 So I decided to make it bigger and add a solid backend in TypeScript.
-So I started to learn ReactJS Frontend and Security from Backend + Matchmaking.
+Finally, I started to learn ReactJS Frontend and Security from Backend + Matchmaking.
 And...
 Yeah It's starting to look like a big project now. 😎

-(I know, I'm always like that...
-Don't worry about it)

 ## 🤖 Technologies
 > FRONTEND